garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/liquid asset.md

 - refers to a subset of [[current asset]]
 - Different texts arbitrarily set different time-periods to this.
 - we will define a [[liquid asset]] as 1 which is expected to be turned into cash within 1 week
-- For Mary this would probably be the bank & wages but not the [[term]] deposit
+- For Mary this would probably be the bank & wages but not the [[term-deposit]] deposit

 #acctg151Gexample
 - Cash